-You should see my face when I came to that competition and I found out that I was the only one from the Czech Republic.
+You should see my face when I came to that competition, and I found out that I was the only one from the Czech Republic.
 And that other couples were dancing together for years.
 And that we even didn’t have time to deal with outfits which were horrible compared to others.
 And that we had to dance alone on the stage with lights and cameras.

 I wanted to run away!

-Instead of running I was drinking.
+Instead of running, I was drinking.
 It was the only way I could go on the stage after I saw how others dance.

 I asked our teacher, Pavel, what we were doing there.
 He replied simply: drinking.
-I said I know and asked again.
+I said, I know, and asked again.
 He said drinking because he would as well if he were us because they are better than him.
 Of course, it was just a joke, exaggeration.
 Anyway, so supportive!

 Well.
 We did it.
 It was horrible.
 But no one said that.
 Everyone said it was brave and that it wasn’t worse dance that night.
-It was our goal and I was happy.
-I said I tried that and I will not do it again…
+It was our goal, and I was happy.
+I said I tried that, and I will not do it again…

 …until one year later. :-)

 It started a week before the celebration party in Brno.
-Another friend wrote me I should go with her to bachata party there.
+Another friend told me I should go with her to bachata party there.
 I said no. That there will be competition.
 I said I am not interested.
 That she wants to do it with me.
 I still wanted to stay at home, but she used women’s magic: kind words how amazing dancer for her I am.
 She got me.
 Men are so simple!

-Her dance partner backed off and she had been already registered.
+Her dance partner backed off, and she had already been registered.
 She wanted to go with me instead.
-She also used dark magic and she had the same goal as I had: enjoy dancing and do it differently.
+She also used dark magic, and she had the same goal as I had: enjoy dancing and do it differently.
 I was in for the second time.